 #8 Schedule in 1 Hour of Interruption-Free Time

-If your work to-do list is never-ending, try setting aside 60 minutes of laser-focused time where you work on your highest priority for the day.
+If your work to-do list is never-ending, try setting aside one hour (even 30 minutes) of laser-focused time where you work on your highest priority for the day.
 Getting the most important task done will likely leave you feeling a little less stressed as you go about the rest of your day.

 #9 Take Mini-Breaks Every 1-2 Hours